 - The Parties undertake to boost trade opportunities to their mutual advantage as well as with the wider region including the Overseas Countries and Territories (OCT) associated with the EU.
-They shall aim to foster the smooth and gradual integration of the Pacific ACP States into the world economy, especially by making full use of the potential of regional integration and trade with other regions. - 2.
-The Parties shall support the implementation and functioning of the existing Pacific-EU Economic Partnership Agreement, encouraging the accession of interested countries and where appropriate broadening its scope. - 3.
-The Parties shall support regional economic integration processes in the Pacific, including trade facilitation and regulatory harmonization, to enable countries to take advantage of trading with their neighbours and foster their integration into regional and global value chains.
+They shall aim to foster the smooth and gradual integration of the Pacific States into the world economy, especially by making full use of the potential of regional integration and trade with other regions. - The Parties support the implementation and functioning of the existing Economic Partnership Agreement between the EU and the Pacific States, encouraging the accession of interested countries and where appropriate broadening the scope of the EPA. - The Parties shall support regional economic integration processes in the Pacific, including trade facilitation and regulatory harmonization, to enable countries to take advantage of trading with their neighbours and foster their integration into regional and global value chains.